tartabit/compact-binary-client-zencross/protocol.md

 Notes:
 - You can extend the Telemetry packet with additional data formats by defining your own type/version that has dynamic collections of data fields available.

+### Packet: Motion Start (Command "M+")
+Send to indicate the start of a motion window.

+Body, in order:
+- Timestamp: 4 bytes (uint32)
+    - Unix time (seconds since epoch).
+- LocationData: variable, see below
+- SensorDataCount: 1 byte (uint8)
+    - Number of SensorData structures that follow; currently 1.
+- SensorData: NullSensorData (type=0, version=0, length=0)

+Semantics:
+- Used to mark the beginning of a motion activity period.
+Must be acknowledged (A).

+### Packet: Motion Stop (Command "M-")
+Send to indicate the end of a motion window.

+Body, in order:
+- Timestamp: 4 bytes (uint32)
+    - Unix time (seconds since epoch).
+- LocationData: variable, see below
+- SensorDataCount: 1 byte (uint8)
+    - Number of SensorData structures that follow; currently 1.
+- SensorData: MotionSensorData (type=3, version=1)
+    - Payload: battery (u8), rssi (u8), steps (i32)

+Semantics:
+- Used to mark the end of a motion activity period and report summary stats.
+- Must be acknowledged (A).

 ## State and Flow